At Cloudfy, we’re looking to help more companies globally take advantage of our B2B ecommerce platform.

 With years of experience across IT management, operations and project delivery, Wayne will be working with B2B businesses in the North American market to provide an end-to-end service across project strategy, implementation, start up and consultancy.

 “This new role offers an opportunity to act as a consultant and advisor for B2B businesses,” Wayne says.
-“My role won’t be solely around implementing the Cloudfy platform, but also helping organisations create opportunities and take full advantage of the capabilities Cloudfy offers.”
+“My role won’t be solely around implementing the Cloudfy platform, but also helping organizations create opportunities and take full advantage of the capabilities Cloudfy offers.”

 Wayne – who will split his time between Arizona and his native New Jersey – says the current B2B ecommerce market in the US in particular is fragmented.
 Research from eMarketer indicating that around 13% of B2B sales in the country takes place online.